base-angewandte/base-ui-components/src/components/BaseForm/Readme.md

 * **Repeatable input fields**: fields with `field_type` other than 'chips' and 'chips-below' will be repeatable when the swagger definition `type` is 'array'.
 * **Single or multi-select chips input fields**: chips input fields are single select when the definition `type` is 'object' (otherwise should be 'array').
 * **chips input fields**: are draggable as soon as they are multi-select but this can be overwritten via `fieldProps`.
+* **Multiline input fields**: Will have an additional drop down when `field_type` is 'multiline' and the swagger json field properties have the property `type` included.<br>
+  Also language tabs can either be set via `fieldProps` or will be derived automatically if swagger json properties include a `language` property.
 * **Date fields**: fields are also rendered according to the `type` and `properties` of the swagger definition:<br>
   * `type` 'string': rendering a single date field.
   * `type` 'object' with `properties` `date_from` and `date_to`: rendering a date range.